-Dietary fiber or “roughage” is an essential nutrient required for proper digestion of foods and helping you feel full.
+High fiber or “roughage” is an essential nutrient in your diet required for proper digestion of foods and helping you feel full.
 It leaves your stomach undigested and ends up in your colon, where it feeds friendly gut bacteria, leading to various health benefits.

 A high fiber diet contains a minimum of 20-35 grams of fiber per day and is helpful for lowering cholesterol levels, improving bowel regularity and lowering your risk for developing diabetes, heart disease, stroke, gastrointestinal diseases and obesity.
 Certain types of fiber may also promote weight loss, lower blood sugar levels, and fight constipation.

 To get more dietary fiber, include vegetables, fruits, legumes, whole grains and nuts in your diet.
 However, it is important to incorporate these foods gradually over the course of a few days to avoid adverse effects, such as bloating and gas.
 Drinking plenty of water while you up your fiber intake may also help keep these symptoms at bay.
 High fiber foods include beans, lentils, avocados, chia seeds, acorn squash, green peas, collard greens, broccoli, oranges, and sweet potato.
 The current daily value (DV) for dietary fiber is 25 grams.

 - Reducing cholesterol: fiber can help reduce the body’s cholesterol absorption when present in the digestive tract.

 - Promoting a healthy weight: high fiber foods like fruits and vegetables usually contain fewer calories.
 Also, when fiber is present in the stomach, it tends to slow down digestion, making you feel fuller for longer.